vijay-shankaranand/tp/docs/UserGuide.md

 ### Welcome to JobFestGo

-**Your one-stop solution for job event planning!**
+**Your Ultimate Job Event Planning Companion!**

-JobFestGo is a **desktop application** built for job event planners in Singapore to manage contacts and tasks for their events.
+JobFestGo is a dedicated **desktop application** designed to streamline **job event planning for professionals in Singapore**.
+It serves as a comprehensive solution for efficiently managing contacts and tasks associated with your events.
+Whether you're a seasoned event planner or just starting, JobFestGo has you covered.

 Here’s an **overview** of how JobFestGo can help you with your event planning:
 - Store information about your events and their associated contacts